 (5) The invitation to participate, informed consent letter signed by the PI

-Researchers must familiarize themselves with the Excelsior College Policy on Survey Administration CMC-002.
-In addition, all surveys approved to be distributed to Excelsior College employees, staff, and/or students, must include the following paragraph in the invitation to participate/informed consent letter:
+Researchers must familiarize themselves with the Policy on Survey Administration.
+In addition, all surveys approved to be distributed to Excelsior employees, staff, and/or students must include the following paragraph in the invitation to participate/informed consent letter:

 Student Research: Supervisory Responsibilities

-All student investigators must have a supervisor (e.g., faculty, staff) who is responsible for insuring that all procedures of the approval are complied with by the investigator.
-The supervisor must sign the proposal certifying that the project is under her/his supervision.
+All student investigators must have a supervisor (e.g., faculty, staff) who is responsible for ensuring that all procedures of the approval process are complied with by the investigator.
+The supervisor must sign the proposal certifying that the project is under their supervision.
 In addition, supervisors must complete the online training once every four years and provide a copy of their certificate of completion to the IRB.